Real People Stories – Debora

 The timing is excellent.
 You will have the desired sheet by early lunch the next day in 24 hours.

-You can generally understand whether everything is okay without an Anaemia because there is a column with normal test indicators.
+You can generally understand whether everything is okay without it because there is a column with normal indicators.
 Additionally, a plus is put if something is detected, they immediately catch the eye.
 I always look through the entire sheet because you can be on the lower limit and formally enter the safe group, but careful observation and possibly treatment are necessary.

 A few elements must be examined, but each is very important and indicates serious deviations.